Xilinx/mlir-aie/programming_examples/basic/tiling_exploration/tile_group/README.md

 # Tiling Exploration

-This IRON design flow example, called "Tiling Exploration: Per Tile", demonstrates how data may be `tiled` into smaller chunks and sent/received through the `runtime_sequence`.
+This IRON design flow example, called "Tiling Exploration: Single Transform", demonstrates how data may be `tiled` into smaller chunks and grouped into collections of tiles and sent/received through the `runtime_sequence`.
 This is a common data transformation pattern, and this example is meant to be interactive.

 ## Source Files Overview